 Elective private studio lessons are available to music majors through the Music Extension Division and involve additional fees.
 Studio lessons mandated by your curriculum do not involve additional fees.

-You must complete and submit an Independent Study Permission Form. (on the inside music website or in CFA 108) The School of Music will add the course to your schedule.
-Independent Study may be arranged only with a full-‐time faculty member.
+You must complete and submit an Independent Study Permission Form (available under Registration Forms and in HOA 141).
+The School of Music will add the course to your schedule.
+Independent Study may be arranged only with a full-time faculty member.

 Independent Student Performance Projects